Disclaimer

 The following screen is opened:

-Change the details of the split payment, then click on the Split button.
+- then click on the Split button.

 To undo a split payment, click on the Reset to regular button.